Mars 1M No.1: Background

 The successes of Luna 2 and Luna 3 in 1959 raised Soviet morale especially as the United States had yet to make a successful lunar mission (and in fact would not until 1965).
 Two follow-ups to Luna 3 in April 1960 failed due to launch vehicle malfunctions, but program planners promised Soviet premier Nikita Khrushchev further "space firsts", including missions to Mars and Venus.
 The 8K72 rocket used for the Luna missions was inadequate to send a payload to either planet, so an entirely new, more powerful R-7 derivative had to be developed.
-A ten month crash program resulted in the 8K78 booster, which incorporated an R-7 core with more powerful first stage engines and a bigger upper stage, the Blok I. It also included a fourth stage, the Blok L, which would be fired in a parking orbit and allow a more accurate trajectory than the direct ascent of the Luna missions.
+A ten month crash program resulted in the 8K78, later known as "Molniya" booster, which incorporated an R-7 core with more powerful first stage engines and a bigger upper stage, the Blok I. It also included a fourth stage, the Blok L, which would be fired in a parking orbit and allow a more accurate trajectory than the direct ascent of the Luna missions.

+With the more capable launch vehicle, Sergei Korolev, the head of the Soviet space program, unveiled a plan to attach landers to the 1M probes in February 1960, less than a year before the launch of the spacecraft.
+They were described as being the size of a television and weighing no more than 285 kg.
+They would be carried by the 1M probes and be detached just before the flyby to make their descent to Mars.
+In the summer of 1960, models of the landers were tested at altitudes of 50 km using sounding rockets.
+However, in the end, this plan proved to be too ambitious and was delayed to later Mars missions.

 The two Mars probes were delivered to the Baikonur Cosmodrome on 30 August 1960.
 Ground testing of the probes on 9 September resulted in multiple failures of various systems and components.
 Due to the numerous problems, it was impossible to launch during the optimal period of the Mars window in late September.
-The Blok L stage was also delayed but appeared to work well during preliminary ground tests.
+The Blok L stage was also delayed as it had not been certified but appeared to work well during preliminary ground tests.
 The 8K78 rocket was erected on LC-1 on 8 October.
 The optimal launch window would have been from 20 September to 25 September but the delay meant that the size of the payload had to be reduced.
 The camera and another instrument designed to test for the presence of life on Mars were removed due to malfunctions and weight limitations.
-The spacecraft would reach nearest approach to Mars on about 15 May 1961.
+The spacecraft would reach nearest approach to Mars on 13 May 1961.